svgpp/svgpp/doc/sphinx/index.rst

-..
-SVG++ documentation master file, created by sphinx-quickstart on Wed Jul 23 21:06:03 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 SVG++ documentation
 =================================

 About
 ------------

-SVG++ library can be thought of as a framework, containing parsers for various SVG syntaxes, adapters that simplifies handling of parsed data and a lot of other utilities and helpers for most common tasks.
+SVG++ library can be thought of as a framework, containing parsers for various SVG syntaxes, adapters that simplify handling of parsed data and a lot of other utilities and helpers for most common tasks.
 Take a look on :ref:`Tutorial <tutorial>` to get idea about what it is.